faircloth-lab/phyluce/docs/tutorials/tutorial-1.rst

             ├── scaffolds.fasta
             └── spades.log

-Your species-specific assembly files are in the `trinity-assemblies` directory nested within species-specific directories that correspond to the name you used in the `assembly.conf` file (to the left of the colon).
-Each name is appended with `_trinity` because that's what trinity_ requires.
-There is a symlink_ within each species-specific folder so that you now the "contigs" you assembled are in `Trinity.fasta`.  `trinity.log` holds the log output from trinity_.
+Your species-specific assembly files are in the `spades-assemblies` directory nested within species-specific directories that correspond to the name you used in the `assembly.conf` file (to the left of the colon).

 There is also a `contigs` directory within this folder.
 The `contigs` directory is the important one, because it contains symlinks_ to all of the species-